New ViewA New View

 A new view: Mayne Black Plastic Hanging Self Watering Window Boxes purchased at Lowe’s delivered to my home.

-My travels over the year’s to quaint places gave me an idea.
-I settled on the idea of adding window boxes to our humble abode.
+My travels over the years to quaint places gave me an idea.
+I settled on the concept of adding window boxes to our humble abode.
 I remember when I was in Paris, the character of the wrought iron window boxes captured my attention.
-The trip to Williamsburg, Virginia (known for it’s colonial flavor of decorations with fresh fruits and natural greenery) played an inspiration.
+The trip to Williamsburg, Virginia (known for its colonial flavor of decorations with fresh fruits and natural greenery) inspired me.

 Old evergreens removed